tobiasHeinke/monostyle/docs/tools.md

   - vague: unspecific verbs like 'make'.
   - qualifier: requires the reader to make an assessment, e.g. 'very' can often be removed.
   - difficulty: simplicity is subjective.
 Can be condescending.
-  - anthropomorphism: attribute programs or algorithms human qualities, e.g. 'wants' thus a will.
+  - anthropomorphism: verbs that attribute programs or algorithms human qualities, e.g. 'wants' thus a will.
   - voice: how to address the reader.
   - pronoun: non gender neutral pronouns.
   - uncertainty: requires the reader to make an assessment or the writer is unsure.